daisygith/Challanges/readme.md

   * The given points always create a triangle.
   * The numbers in the argument array can be positive or negative.
   * There is 0.1 tolerance, so you don't need to round your result.
     * This challenge is easier than it looks.

+                                        Ex 44.
+"Recursion: Palindrome Word"

+Create a recursive function that determines whether a word is a palindrome or not.

+* All inputs are in lowercase.